 Beginning SCR1 is working.
 Because the 15V flow to R3, to limit the current to decrease and flow through to diode D5.

 It protects the reverse voltage before bias to lead G of SCR1.

-When SCR1 conducts, make the 15V flows through lead K to a positive battery terminal.
+When SCR1 conducts, make the 15V flow through lead K to a positive battery terminal.

 Ideally, SCR1 will conduct current and stop current alternately very fast with a frequency of 100 Hz.

-Since the 15V voltage from the bridge diode is full wave rectifier.
+Since the 15V voltage from the bridge diode is a full-wave rectifier.
 So the output frequency of 50Hz+50 Hz.
 The current of this feature is a continuous positive half of the sine wave.

-Which it is different from the voltage with capacitor filter, that is smooth as a straight line.
+Which it is different from the voltage with a capacitor filter, which is smooth as a straight line.

 Since the waveform of voltage is DC pulse, not smooth.